-There is no definition of inclusive education on the Education Act of 2008.
+There is no definition of inclusive education in the Education Act of 2008.

-The Special Education Needs (SEN) Policy of 2013 outlines measures for the Ministry of Education (MOE) to ensure that all children benefit of education through inclusion.
-It decreed that “the MOE will use its best endeavours to facilitate inclusive learning, and ensure that teachers in the schools are able to identify and provide for those pupils who have special educational needs to allow pupils with special educational needs join in the activities of the schools together with pupils who do not have special educational needs, so far as is reasonably practical and compatible with the children receiving the special educational provision and the efficient education of the pupils with whom they are educated”.
+The 2013 special education needs policy outlines measures for the Ministry of Education to ensure that all children benefit from education through inclusion.
+It decrees that the ministry ‘will use its best endeavours to facilitate inclusive learning, and ensure that teachers in the schools are able to identify and provide for those pupils who have special educational needs to allow pupils with special educational needs join in the activities of the schools together with pupils who do not have special educational needs, so far as is reasonably practical and compatible with the children receiving the special educational provision and the efficient education of the pupils with whom they are educated.’

-While there is no official definition of special education needs in the Education Act of 2008, the Act decrees that special education programmes should be provided for “students of compulsory school age who by virtue of intellectual, communicative, behavioural, physical or multiple exceptionalities are in need of special education.”
+While there is no official definition of special education needs in the 2008 Education Act, the act decrees that special education programmes should be provided for ‘students of compulsory school age who by virtue of intellectual, communicative, behavioural, physical or multiple exceptionalities are in need of special education.’

-The SEN Policy of 2013 defines special educational needs as children having “learning difficulty or challenge while using the regular school plants, or difficulty or challenge with using the regular school plants, or difficulty or challenges learning with the regular school curriculum that calls for special educational provision to be made for them through inclusive learning”.
+The 2013 special education needs policy defines ‘special educational needs’ as concerning children with ‘learning difficulty or challenge while using the regular school plants, or difficulty or challenge with using the regular school plants, or difficulty or challenges learning with the regular school curriculum that calls for special educational provision to be made for them through inclusive learning.’

-The Education Act of 2008 directs that the school system shall be organised in the following categories: public schools, private educational institutions, denominational schools and assisted private schools.
+The 2008 Education Act directs that the school system shall be organized in the following categories: public schools, private education institutions, denominational schools and assisted private schools.

-Part 4 of the Education Act of 2008 refers to the Categories of Schools and the Stages of Education.
-It decrees that the Ministry may, as resources permit, include as part of the system of public education:
+Part 4 of the Education Act refers to the categories of schools and the stages of education.
+It decrees that the relevant ministry may, as resources permit, include as part of the system of public education:

 - Early childhood education